AlexDev404/android_device_lge_lv3/README.md

 # Device Tree for LG Aristo (lv3)

-Copyright 2014-2016, The CyanogenMod Project
-Copyright 2017-2018, The LineageOS Project

 This is the device tree or configuration for the LG MS210 aka Aristo or LV3 It was released in by LG Electronics in January 2017.